hack-chat/main/README.md

 - Use [the template](templateCommand.js) to learn how to create new commands.
 - Use two space indents.
 - Name files in camelCase.
+- Scripts that do not default to strict mode (such as modules) must use the `'use strict'` directive.

 # Credits